I was the third and last child. See also my Family Tree Photos Page I helped put together for my first daughter's DNA class project.

 All my father's family here spoke Spanish when they were around each other.

 My mother was the opposite in most respects except that she was also very warm and pure morally.
-She never joked and was never playful like a lot of other mothers I know.
+She never joked and was never playful quite like a lot of other mothers I know from visiting friends at home.
 She never lied.
 She was always calm, never lost her temper or patience, and always had reasons for everything, explained in a pleasant way.
 My mother was generally quiet.
 She had compassion for every living thing, and was very sensitive.
 I was emotionally very close to my mother.
+She also read a lot in her free time, and didn't watch much TV.
+She didn't socialize much with the neighbors, though she did a little bit.

 I trusted my parents 100%, and pondered morals and "god" and the universe a lot.
-My parents didn't preach about religion or instill any dogma, but they did talk about the concepts, especially morals.
-(My mother taught us bible stories when I was very young, but I didn't believe them, like TV and other people.)
+My parents didn't preach much about religion or instill any dogma, but they did talk about the concepts, especially morals.
+My mother taught us bible stories when I was very young, but I didn't believe them, like I didn't believe what I saw on TV and what many other people said, something I seemed to have learned early on.
+My mother would give many people the benefit of the doubt to try to be fair, but my father was skeptical and cautious towards people, and I followed my father a lot on that.
+The same applied to beliefs of people.

 In some ways, my formative years were too protected and morally pure.
+I had a good family and some friends who I could trust.
 I tend to trust people in person unless and until they prove otherwise, though I don't initially expose or extend myself nearly as much or as quickly as before.
 Nevertheless, I do recognize the base feelings I have, and try to carefully maintain relationships with trustworthy people like my parents, similar to when I was young and they were, too.
-My father turns 80 in 2007 and my mother 75.

-Some things I remember most in my very early childhood, growing up in the 1960s in America:
+Some things I remember most in my very early childhood up to age 6, growing up in the 1960s in America:

 • I loved nature, animals, plants, bugs, rocks